Maiden Voyage in Our Camper

 “After a scenic drive over the North York Moors and a wet day in York it was time to head home.
 We had a fabulous time and adapted well to the NV200 CamperCar after having owned a caravan for many years.”

 Since then, Ken and Carol have documented their trips all across the UK and through France and Spain.
-During lockdown they were able to travel locally for day trips in their camper too.
+During lockdown they were able to travel locally for day

 When Stewart collected his Paradise Deluxe from Sussex Campervans, he set off for an exciting journey to the French Alps with his girlfriend to try out his new van.
 “We stayed near La Clusaz in the Auvergne-Rhone-Alpes region of South-Eastern France.
 It’s a pretty old village, surrounded by five mountains, so it’s become a popular ski resort with good facilities.
 We went snowboarding and snowshoeing.
 I had no problems driving the campervan in ice and snow and the heater was very welcome.”